-When the welding production has started with systematically optimized process parameters well planned in the optimal process window, the problems arising during the welding production would be mostly due to unintended changes in welding conditions, for example electrode degradation, gap between sheets, electrode misalignment, and possibly errors from preceding processes such as the temperature history of hot pressing and heat treatment.
+After starting the welding production with systematically optimized process parameters well planned in the process window, some irregular problems could still arise due to process tolerances and unintended changes in welding process conditions, for example electrode degradation, electrode misalignment, gap between sheets and possible errors from preceding processes such as variation of temperature in hot pressing resulted in changes in sheet surface conditions.

 Gap between workpieces

 It is quite common during the welding production, there may be gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping or sheet forming.
 This will need special process parameter settings to close the gap between sheets before starting the weld current.
 It can be done by prolonging the squeeze time, slightly increase the electrode force during squeeze time, or by using a preheating pulse with lower current before the weld current.

 Due to mounting errors or elastic deflection of the weld gun during spot welding, the electrodes are quite often not perfectly aligned to each other.
 The electrodes may be tilted with a small angle to each other, or may be offside with a small distance between the contacting centers of the two electrodes.
 The electrode alignment may produce irregular weld nuggets or cause severe expulsions (spatter, splash).
 SORPAS 3D.welding can simulate the effect of electrode misalignment in all situations.

 Numerous automotive parts, especially for the safety components are produced by hot stamping technology today.
 The high strength at the final stage and the good plastic formability after heating is the main benefits of this technology.